StevenMMortimer/salesforcer/README.md

 Credits
 -------

 This application uses other open source software components.
 The authentication components are mostly verbatim copies of the routines established in the **googlesheets** package (<https://github.com/jennybc/googlesheets>).
+Methods are inspired by the **RForcecom** package (<https://github.com/hiratake55/RForcecom>).
 We acknowledge and are grateful to these developers for their contributions to open source.

 More Information
 ----------------